 An overwhelmingly remote workforce has become part of our everyday reality.
 As such, many people have come to understand what it truly means to work virtually or remotely.
-Yet, quite a few envious onlookers waiting for a chance to nab the first beach corner are still not aware of what it really means to work virtually.
+Yet, quite a few envious onlookers waiting for a chance to nab the first beach corner are not aware of the really of working virtually.

 Being able to work remotely is an excellent job perk.
 This type of work environment allows employees to stay home and care for loved ones or travel the world.
 But the reality is that working from home is certainly not a day at the beach (at least not for the average worker).